TL;DR

 Mistake #2: Fearing Mistakes

 Many English learners spend years in academic settings where they are regularly tested and corrected.
-Constant assessment can hinder our willingness to communicate spontaneously and experiment with the language.
+Constant assessment can actually hinder our willingness to communicate spontaneously and experiment with the language.

 “Many English learners have been assessed their whole lives,” Jennifer explains.
 “They’re used to being told what’s right and wrong, which creates a fear of speaking and making mistakes.”